tradesouthwest/relation/readme.txt

 == Other Licenses ==

 == Notes ==
-* Requires WordPress 3.6 or higher and WordPress 4.9 or lower!
+* This theme is built exclusively for ClassicPress CMS but may be use for WordPress without any warranty.

-* All navigation to main top menu is parent recursive.
-If you have a menu with sub pages then the top link will not be clickable unless you turn off the option to use mobile nav in the Customizer.
+* All navigation to main top menu is pure CSS with no javascript to enhance any functionality

-* To set up social media links in the page footer: Appearance > Menus - then <Custom Links> to the left.
+* To set up social media links in the page sidemounted header: Appearance > Menus - then <Custom Links> to the left.
 Footer does not support depths of the child links below it.
 (No drop downs)

 == Change Log ==
-1.0.3
-- added comment form ui for pages
-- added attachment linked on pages

 1.0.2
 - added color selector to customizer